No booking fees on the app

 Liverpool Lime Street to Chester train travel guide

-The train journey from Liverpool Lime Street to Chester combines efficiency with pleasure, featuring beautiful scenery and comfort.
-With frequent departures from Liverpool Lime Street, you can get to Chester in just 41m, making it an ideal and convenient choice for travelling between them.
+Travelling by train from Liverpool Lime Street to Chester is efficient and offers a scenic and comfortable experience.
+With frequent departures from Liverpool Lime Street, you can reach Chester in just 43m, making it one of the fastest and most convenient ways to travel between these two places.

 Planning and booking